All the courses are now available in Broome Location as well.

 • CPR is performed by pressing up and down on the victim’s chest and giving them a series of rescue breaths.

-• The goal is to maintain the blood flow going, even if it’s only partially.
+• The goal is to keep the blood flow going, even if it’s only partially.

-• When CPR is no longer working or is failing, breathing will get induced using a mechanical method called Artificial Respiration.
+• When CPR is no longer working or is failing, breathing will be induced using a mechanical method called Artificial Respiration.

 As a result, CPR and Artificial Respiration have the same goal.
 If used immediately and correctly, these measures can help avoid deaths from drowning, choking, strangulation, suffocation, carbon monoxide poisoning, and electric shock.
 The ability to induce artificial respiration is the most common method of resuscitation.

-• Maintaining adequate ventilation from the upper respiratory tract including mouth, throat, and pharynx to the lungs;
+• Maintaining adequate ventilation from the upper respiratory tract, including the mouth, throat, and pharynx, to the lungs;

-• Transferring air and carbon dioxide in the lungs’ distal air sacs as the heart continues to beat.
+• As the heart beats, air and carbon dioxide are transferred in the lungs’ distal air sacs.

 It’s important not to over-inflate the victim’s lungs when blowing into their mouth.
 Helpers can use the rise of the chest to determine this.
 Before the next effective breath gets administered to the individual, the air should be permitted to depart the lungs as soon as the victim’s chest rises.